vivzqs/type-specific-direct-quadric-fitting/allquadricsdirect/readme.txt

 1. include "quadricfitting.h" and link against this library

-2. initialize a std::vector of Quadric objects

-3. CENTER AND RESCALE YOUR DATA!
+2. CENTER AND RESCALE YOUR DATA!
 (I don't do this for you!)

-4. pass the data you want to fit to one of these functions: void fitAllQuadricTypes(std::vector<data_pnw> &data, std::vector<Quadric> &quadrics);
+3. pass the data you want to fit and a Quadric struct to one of the fit* functions, like: void fitSphere(std::vector<data_pnw> &data, Quadric &quadric);
+void fitSphere(TriangleMesh &mesh, Quadric &quadric);

+If you want to fit all the quadric types at once, use one of these: void fitAllQuadricTypes(std::vector<data_pnw> &data, std::vector<Quadric> &quadrics);
 void fitAllQuadricTypes(TriangleMesh &mesh, std::vector<Quadric> &quadrics);

-OR if you just want a specific fit, use one of the functions like void fitSphere(std::vector<data_pnw> &data, Quadric &quadric);
-void fitSphere(TriangleMesh &mesh, Quadric &quadric);
+In both cases, the fitted quadrics are returned by reference.

-5. If you fit *all* the quadrics at once, use the enumerator of quadric types to find the quadric fits you want -- i.e., if you want a hyperboloid, then access quadric[TYPE_HYPERBOLOID_OPT]
+If you are using one of the fitAllQuadricTypes functions, use the enumerator of quadric types to select specific quadric types -- i.e., if you want a hyperboloid, then access quadric[TYPE_HYPERBOLOID_OPT]

-6. optionally use the Quadric class's member functions to help transform or render the quadric
+4. optionally use the Quadric class's member functions to help transform or render the quadric

-If you only want to fit a specific selection of a mesh, use the triangleTags and activeTag members of the TriangleMesh struct.
+Extra Feature: If you are fitting a quadric to a TriangleMesh, but only want to fit a specific selection of that mesh, you can use the triangleTags and activeTag members of the TriangleMesh struct.
 See the comments in the TriangleMesh struct for details, and the end of aqd_example.cpp for an example of how to do this.